efantinatti/team_project-13/README-Project-2.md

 # Explain project

-- This project consists of the Customer Behaviour Dataset with its original 11 features and 350 rows.
-Other tables will compose the dataset, such as generations (synthetic ages based on actual years) and income average per city, as well as augmentation for Deep Learning usage and justification.
-The main goal is to test and evaluate our DL model in terms of accuracy, precision, recall, and train and test splits.
+This project consists of the Customer Behaviour Dataset with its original 11 features and 350 rows.
+Other tables will compose the dataset, such as generations (synthetic ages based on actual years), income average per city, and augmentation for Deep Learning usage and justification.
+The main goal is to test and evaluate our DL model regarding accuracy, precision, recall, and train and test splits.
 - Further git workflow will demonstrate our collaboration throughout this project.

 <BR>